 - Nice day, isn’t it?

 You have two ears and one mouth for a reason.
 Use them in that proportion.
 Get good at asking questions, but then be smart enough to shut up and listen.
 Your prospect will notice.
 Very few people know how to listen well.
 If you listen properly, you will find an “in” for the products or business.
-Ultimately, you are trying to figure out their hot button.
+Ultimately, you are trying to figure out a need, before you can offer a solution.

 Most network marketing companies sell shirts, hats, hoodies, and other apparel.
 Buy some of these clothing items with the company’s name and logo on it.
 Some people will see your shirt and be curious about what the company is.
 They will start-up the conversation with you!